 The Committee will formally notify involved parties, together with the relevant department head, of the Committee’s decision.
 This decision is final, and no further appeal will be considered.
 The department is required to implement the Committee’s decision and any directives for corrective action.

-- In limited situations, the EEO/ER Office will conduct an investigation into allegation(s) of a violation of university policies and procedures where no staff member has filed a specific complaint.
+- In limited situations, the EEOA Office will conduct an investigation into allegation(s) of a violation of university policies and procedures where no staff member has filed a specific complaint.

-The EEO/ER Office timeframe to conduct an equitable investigation may depend upon various extenuating circumstances, including the scope of the allegations, availability of evidence, and responsiveness of witnesses.
+The EEOA Office timeframe to conduct an equitable investigation may depend upon various extenuating circumstances, including the scope of the allegations, availability of evidence, and responsiveness of witnesses.

 The timeframe for the appeals process depends upon a variety of factors, although every effort is made to complete the appeal process as quickly as possible.